omargup/deep_learning_tutorials/README.md

-# Deep Learning Tutorials with PyTorch
+# List of my deep learning tutorials using PyTorch